dgaydukov/cert-aws/sa/README.md

 * Create custom cloudwatch metric and alarm based on this metric
 * Create lambda and cloudwatch rule to run lambda every minute (scheduled lambda)
 * Create auto-scale group with ec2 httpd (but store data in efs, this would guarantee that if instance launched in another AZ data won't be lost)
-* Add do sleep while enf not enabled (instead of just sleep for 10 sec) to all cloudformation templates that use efs
 * Create auto-scale group with single ec2 and eip and after terminate associate same eip to new ec2 (in launch config userdata add ability to associate eip to current ec2 + you need role for ec2 to be able to associate eip to itself)
-* Simple elb with 2 ec2 from 2 private subnets (use nat gateway to install httpd) https://stackoverflow.com/questions/22541895/amazon-elb-for-ec2-instances-in-private-subnet-in-vpc
 * Rewrite cf templates random httpd to display privateIP
 * Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
 + add based on number of messages in sqs